prof-tejera/homework-2-aali2537/README.md

 Edit this file (README.md) and complete the following:

-- URL to live application:
+- URL to live application: https://aali2537.github.io/homework-2-aali2537/
 - How did you deploy it?
+Github Pages/Actions
 - What code editor are you using?
+Visual Studio Code

 That is all!